Steve Eminger: Playing career

 On March 9, 2009, on the day of the trade deadline, Tampa Bay traded Eminger to the Florida Panthers in exchange for Noah Welch and a 3rd round draft pick.

-On September 4, 2009, Eminger was signed as a free agent by the Anaheim Ducks to a two-year deal.
+On September 4, 2009, Eminger was signed as a free agent by the Anaheim Ducks on a two-year deal.

 On July 9, 2010, Eminger was traded to New York Rangers for Aaron Voros and Ryan Hillier.
-On September 10, 2012, Eminger agreed to a new contract to re-sign with the Rangers.
+On September 10, 2012, Eminger agreed to a new contract with the Rangers.

-After spending his professional career entirely on North America soil, Eminger signed as a free agent to his first contract abroad with Russian club, CSKA Moscow of the Kontinental Hockey League on October 21, 2014.
-After producing just 2 assists in 25 games, Eminger was released from his KHL contract and on January 24, 2014, Eminger joined the Norfolk Admirals after having cleared AHL wavers.
+After spending his professional career entirely on North American soil, Eminger signed as a free agent to his first contract abroad with Russian club CSKA Moscow of the Kontinental Hockey League on October 21, 2014.
+After producing just 2 assists in 25 games, Eminger was released from his KHL contract, and on January 24, 2014, Eminger joined the Norfolk Admirals after having cleared AHL waivers.

 On September 5, 2014, the Boston Bruins announced that Eminger had signed a one-year contract with their AHL affiliate, the Providence Bruins.
-As a free agent in the summer and into the midpoint of the 2015-16 season, Eminger returned to play in signing a professional try-out contract with the Lake Erie Monsters of the AHL on January 21, 2016.
+As a free agent in the summer and into the midpoint of the 2015-16 season, Eminger returned to play, signing a professional try-out contract with the Lake Erie Monsters of the AHL on January 21, 2016.
 Eminger ended his playing career after winning the Calder Cup with the Monsters during the 2015–16 season.

 On June 14, 2017, Eminger was announced to have accepted a position as a professional scout for the New York Rangers.